Virginia: Recognition of same-sex relationships & LGBT equality

 Thus, they consider that the 2006 Marshall-Newman Amendment that bans SSM in Virginia is valid and constitutional.

-- Groups promoting marriage equality are typically secular in nature.
+- Groups promoting marriage equality are mostly secular in nature.
 They strongly believe that all loving, committed couples should be free to marry, whether they are of the same or opposite sex -- subject only to the usual limitations of age and consanguinity.
 They view same-sex marriage as a civil rights matter.
 They typically support their position by quoting recent public opinion polls, and many dozens of parenting studies that have shown children raised by same-sex parents thrive as well as those raised by opposite-sex parents.
 They often hold the position that homosexuality is an orientation, not a behavior; that it is discovered, not chosen; and that it is fixed in adulthood.
 Their position is strongly supported by Democratic legislators who have held a minority position in the Virginia Legislature for many years.